 Pros and Cons

 Baking.
-We do not recommend 100% for stovetop cooking.
+We do not recommend 100% stoneware of any type for stovetop cooking.

 What to Look For When Buying 100% Stone/Ceramic/Glass Cookware